 "bit"

-elements have a 4-byte length element followed by the character data (usually UTF-8 encoded).
 If a maximum string length is given, the character data are padded to this length with "\x00" bytes to ensure a fixed structure layout.
 Othweise no implicit padding exists."time"

 elements occupy 12 bytes: 8 byte UNIX-Timestamp (seconds since 1970-01-01 00:00:00 UTC) and 4 byte Nanoseconds"struct"